Christmas Afternoon Tea book online today. Selected dates only.Click here for details.

-The Garden Terraces
+The Garden Terraces: closed

 This beautiful, fragile, terraced garden was designed in 1878 for Sir John St Aubyn, (later the 1st Lord St Levan ) and would have delighted his family of eleven people.